cswagerty/react-redux-blackjack/README.md

 - Utilizes advanced React/Redux concepts including reducers, container components, and higher-order components
 - Game and display logic are controlled entirely with custom code.
 React and Redux are the only runtime JS libraries.
 - Dealer AI player automatically plays when it is his turn and hits based on casino rules.
+- Containerized NodeJS app hosted on Azure App Services at: <a href="https://react-redux-blackjack.azurewebsites.net/">https://react-redux-blackjack.azurewebsites.net/</a>

 ## Tech stack
 - React (JSX)